OtabekAz/qa5-project/_DOCS/user/register.md

 ### First Name

-* only Latin letters are allowed without spaces;
+* only Latin letters and only one word (no spaces) will be accepted;
 * numbers and special symbols (!@#$%^&*()_+=`~/\,.?><|) are not allowed;
 * it is allowed to use - and ';
-* the length is no more than 20 characters.
+* the length is no more than 20 characters;
+* if a new user starts entering his/her second name (middle name or his/her title etc.) as a second word, a warning message of **'Only letters please.
+Spaces and symbols are not allowed” will appear
+* 'Example: Harry' will be templated at the bottom of this field

 ### Last Name

-An empty field with title Last Name:
-* must be 20 characters or less;
+* must be 20 characters or less; if user exceeds this limit, the following message in red will appear on the screen:
-* if user exceeds limit, a red message must displayed under "Must be 20 characters or less";
+ **'Must be 20 characters or less'**;
-* only letters;
-* no spaces;
+* only letters and only one word (no spaces) will be accepted;
-* no symbols;
+* no symbols will be accepted;
-* allowed to use - and ';
+* it is allowed to use - and ';
+* if a new user inputs anything but letters or starts entering his/her second name (middle name or his/her title etc.) as a second word, the following warning message in red will be displayed:
-* if user inputs anything but letters, a red message must displayed under "Only letters please; spaces and symbols are not allowed.";
+  **'Only letters please.
+Spaces and symbols are not allowed'**;
-* under the field display an example, like "Example: Potter".
+* 'Example: Potter' will be templated at the bottom of this field

 ### Cell phone number

-* field format should be complied with international standard:
+* field format should comply with international standard:
   17775551122 or 380653332244;
 * the field should contain only digits (0 - 9);
 * without spaces;
 * without the use of letters and special characters! @ # $% ^ & * () _ + = `~ / \,.?> <|;
 * phone number starts with country code;
-* the length of the entered data is not less than 11 and not more than 12 digits.
+* the length of the entered data is not less than 11 and not more than 12 digits

-### Email
+### E-mail

 * email field has to have a valid registered email address;
 * user must be able to access the provided email in a domain;
 * after registration, user will receive an email with title "[PASV] Verify your email address" and must follow instructions in the email to finish a confirmation process.